to City Council. Links to the

 matter was “not appropriate to submit to the electorate.”
 In order

-to enforce our legal right to a ballot vote, we need to sue the city.
+to enforce our legal right to a ballot vote, we have retained a

 St. Paul is mired in controversy surrounding the